 The National Award for SENCOs can only be awarded to students who have Qualified Teacher Status (including completion of the NQT year) and you will be asked to provide your 7-digit teacher's reference number (if you don't know your teachers reference number, please contact Teachers Pensions on 08456 066166, or contact your payroll department for QTS numbers).
-However, for those applicants without QTS, the same syllabus may be studied and, on completion, students will achieve the Postgraduate Certificate Education (Special Needs and Inclusion).
+However, for those applicants without QTS, the same syllabus may be studied and, on completion, students will achieve the Postgraduate Certificate Education (Special Needs and Inclusion) from the University of Hertfordshire.
 Students with QTS will also achieve this PCGE.